joeylitalien/drmlt-mitsuba/README.md

 Compiling
 ---------

 We provided installation instructions for ArchLinux only, but the installation procedure is similar on Ubuntu using `apt install`.
-You can install Mitsuba's dependencies using the command:
+To install Mitsuba's dependencies, run:
 ```bash
 pacman -Sy make boost eigen gcc openexr python3 fftw libpng jasper zlib cmake git awk xerces-c xorg glew openimageio python-pip
 ```

-You can use configure and build the project using [cmake](https://cmake.org/):
+Configure and build the project using [Cmake](https://cmake.org/):
 ```bash
 mkdir build && cd "$_"
 cmake ../